 If your insurer still contacts you through the post, look for any recent letters confirming your policy details.
 This should also tell you when your renewal date is.

-Another option is to have a look at your bank statement.
-You should see either a lump sum going out to your insurer at the start of the insurance period or monthly direct debit payments.
+If you still can't find it, have a look at your bank statement.
+You should see either a lump sum going out to your insurer at the start of the insurance period or as monthly direct debit payments.

 If your last lump sum payment was over 12 months ago, or if your insurance direct debits have stopped, it’s likely your cover has ended.